Tracii Guns: Brides of Destruction (2002–2005)

-Despite signing a deal Spitfire Records, Tracii Guns left L.A.
+Despite signing a deal with Spitfire Records, Tracii Guns left L.A.
 Guns during the recording of a new album, to form Brides of Destruction with Nikki Sixx, initially with the name Cockstar, after Mötley Crüe went on hiatus.
 After a number of changes, the lineup was rounded off with singer London LeGrand and drummer Scot Coogan.
 They released Here Come The Brides, which charted at number 92 on the Billboard 200, in 2004 and was the first album featuring Guns to chart since Hollywood Vampires in 1991.
 Nikki Sixx would leave the group in October 2004.
 Initially Guns was to form a new band with the remaining Brides members and also offered his services to Axl Rose in a bid to join Guns N' Roses.
 Eventually he continued with the Brides and Scott Sorry formerly of Amen was chosen as Sixx's replacement.
-Ginger of The Wildhearts was added as the band's second guitarist.
+Ginger of the Wildhearts was added as the band's second guitarist.
 The band then started writing for what would become Runaway Brides but soon after, Ginger departed the Brides.
 The follow-up to Here Come the Brides, Runaway Brides, was produced by Andy Johns who had previously worked with Guns on the L.A.
 Guns album Waking the Dead.
 Three of the songs of the album were co-written by Nikki Sixx, written during the "Here Come the Bride" sessions with former guitarist Ginger also contributing writing on 3 tracks prior to leaving.
 The album saw a change in a style with it leaning towards a heavy metal sound in contrast with the hard rock/post-grunge sound of the first album.
 "Dimes in Heaven" was written as a tribute to recently deceased Pantera and Damageplan guitarist Dimebag Darrell.
 After signing a new deal with Shrapnel Records, the album was released in Europe on September 13 and on September 27 in the US.
 A video was shot for "White Trash" but both the album and the single failed to chart.
 With the formation of The Tracii Guns Band, later the second L.A.
 Guns, the Brides were put on indefinite hiatus.